 Summary

-- Siri can start, stop, pause, switch, and query the timer out of the box
+- Siri can start, stop, pause, and switch the timer and query project time out of the box

 - Custom Shortcuts turn project names into one-word voice commands